abdoulaye-tnd/tandian/notes/Tel_un_homme_pense.md

 as did previous versions of the theme.

 > As a man thinketh in his heart so is he.
 > As a man thinketh in his heart so is he.

+## Header 2

+> This is a blockquote following a header.
+>
+> When something is important enough, you do it even if the odds are not in your favor.